jmillikin/jsonlib/README.txt

 	>>> jsonlib.write ({True: 1})
 	Traceback (most recent call last):
-	WriteError: Only strings may be used as object keys.
+	jsonlib.WriteError: Only strings may be used as object keys.
 	>>> jsonlib.write ({True: 1}, coerce_keys = True)
-	'{"true":1}'
+	b'{"True":1}'

 Serializing Other Types
 ~~~~~~~~~~~~~~~~~~~~~~~